Karen Brain: Early life

 Karen Brain was born in Victoria in 1970 to Darlene and Bill Brain.
 She began horseback riding with her sister at Oak Meadows Farm when she was 8 years old.
 By age 9, she was learning to jump.
 At 11 years old, Brain got her first horse, Patty, a 15.3 hh chestnut Thoroughbred.
 A year and a half later, Brain sold Patty and purchased Pumpkin, an American Quarter Horse.
 Brain continued to advance on Pumpkin, earning ribbons in various classes.
 In 1983, Brain met Alpine Renegade (Alpo), a 6 year old 15 hh gelding.
 The two had early successes, leading Brain to buy him in 1983.
-In 1984, Brain was deeply immersed in horseback riding, working and riding at Spring Ride Farm.
+In 1984, Brain was deeply immersed in horseback riding, working and riding at Spring Ridge Farm.
 She began eventing on Alpo, winning her first pre-training event in 1985 in Maple Ridge, British Columbia.
 In 1987, Brain participated in the Western Canada Summer Games in Regina, Saskatchewan.
 She placed fifth in preliminary-level three day eventing.
 In 1988, at age 18, Brain moved to Ontario and began working for Nick Holmes-Smith.
 In November 1988, Brain was selected for a scholarship to train with Mark Phillips in England.
 In February 1989, Brain and Alpo flew to England.
 In April 1989, Brain's horse Alpo was injured at the Gatwick Horse Trials.
 This injury highlighted Alpo's limitations as a small horse.
 When Brain returned to Canada and began to seriously prepare for the Olympics, she made the decision to sell Alpo.
 In 1992, while working at Hunt Valley Farm in Victoria, Brain found Merlin, a 15.3 HH Thoroughbred she dubbed Double Take.
 The team competed at events across North America throughout the 1990s.